I need help teaching the congregation about leadership. Could you provide some scriptures, format, and or an outline about how to do this? Thank you.

 Leaders Are Models

-But that is not Jesus’ idea of leadership!
-Jesus is not primarily interested in what a spiritual leader does.
-He is more interested in the character of the man or woman.
+But Jesus and the apostles are not primarily interested in what a spiritual leader does.
+They are more interested in the character of the man or woman.
 Why?
 Because leaders are to set an example of acceptable conduct for others to follow.
 Leaders stand in the place of Jesus as spiritual shepherds.
 Jesus is more interested in a man’s heart than in all of his activities (1 Sam.
 15:22; Hosea 6:6; Matt.
 9:13; Matt.
 15:17-20).

 How many Christians want to be like their pastor?
 How many of us consider our leaders to be godly men?
 Men who love Jesus with all their heart and are actively seeking to know Him?
 If this is you, then you are probably a godly model that others are willing to follow.
 When we talk about leadership, we must ask what kind of person does God wants as a leader in the church?
 Jesus answered this question when He said,

 It is enough for the disciple that he become as his teacher . . .
-(NASB) Matt.
-10:25
+(NASB) Matthew 10:25

 This is where any discussion about leadership should start.
 It should start with being like Jesus!
 Jesus told His disciples that their desire should be to become like Himself.
 That should also be our goal.
 But Jesus is not around so that we can watch Him.
 He is not present for us to see and hear.
 He is not around for us to imitate or mimic.
 So He gave us human leaders to watch, see, and hear.
 But how do we know which ones to follow?
 The Holy Spirit has given us the answer in the book of Hebrews when He says,

 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.
-(NASB) Heb.
-13:7
+(NASB) Hebrews 13:7

 There are three characteristics that God wants to see in someone we choose to follow.
 First, we are to imitate someone who has been a leader.
 Now, to be honest, there are many leaders in our churches today whom I would not want to imitate, and there are leaders, both men and women, whom Jesus would not want us to imitate either.
 So the Holy Spirit added another thing for us to look for.
 God’s ideal leader is someone who has taught you the Word of God.
 Now that will exclude many leaders who are primarily administrators and not teachers of the Word of God.
 There are many leaders who do not know the Bible, and there are a few who do not care.